mediamonks/crawler/README.md

 # MediaMonks Crawler

 This tool allows you to easily crawl a website and get a DOM object for every url that was found.
-We use this to crawl our own site pages regardless of it was generated with server and/or client side content by using the Prerender.io client.
+We use this to crawl our own site pages regardless if it was generated with server and/or client side content by using the Prerender.io client.
-The resulting data can be used for both creating a full site search and improving SEO for single-page applications.
+The resulting data can be used for creating a full site search and/or improving SEO for single-page applications.

 ## Highlights